Zelaux/AdvancedContentInfo/README.md

 }
 ```

-And don't forget to add the dependency to mod. .(h)json
+And don't forget to add the dependency to your mod.(h)json
 ```hjson
 dependencies: ["advanced-content-info"]
 ```